cnnrznn/homevision-app/README.md

 Hi Homevision!
 Thanks for this coding assessment.
 I'm a huge fan of the shift from leetcode question to more practical coding puzzles.

+You can find all the logic for this project in `src/App.js`.

 ## Design